The best Prime Day beauty deals to shop right now | CNN Underscored

 Foreo Luna 3 ($139.30, originally $199; amazon.com)

 Are you looking for a next-level clean?
-Try out Foreo’s Luna 3 that lifts dirt, oil and excess sebum from the skin for a through cleanse and gentle exfoliation for smoother skin.
+Try out Foreo’s Luna 3 that lifts dirt, oil and excess sebum from the skin for a thorough cleanse and gentle exfoliation for smoother skin.

 Hot Tools Professional 24K Gold One Step Dryer Volumizer ($29.47, originally $69.99; amazon.com)

-With this, you’re sure to get the salon blowout of your dreams.
-If you’re someone who struggles to use a blow dryer and round brush at the same time, try out this tool at 58% off.
+A lookalike for the infamous Revlon One-Step, if you’re someone who struggles to use a blow dryer and round brush at the same time, try out this tool at 58% off.

 Revlon 3Barrel Ceramic Jumbo Hair Waver ($15.93, originally $24.99; amazon.com)